vne/sortjs/README.md

  *  s: (letter 's' followed by a colon) means case-sensitive string comparison by this property
  *  n: (letter 'n' followed by a colon) means integer comparison by this property
  *  f: (letter 'f' followed by a colon) means float comparison by this property
+ *  d: (letter 'd' followed by a colon) means date comparison by this property

 Minus and one of the letters can be combined like this: '-i:property'.
 More than one letter prefix is not allowed (and is not needed).